-Also, "corporation" is a State protected entity and no State means firms no longer have the following State-sanctioned benefits:
+Also, "corporation" is a government protected entity and no government means firms no longer have the following government-sanctioned benefits:

 Finally, peaceful solutions are typically more cost effective than violent solutions.
 Also remember that cost is not limited to money; reputation matters, especially in this age of instantaneous and wide-spread communication.
 This often brings up the following question:

 "But if you have competing PSOs but the owner of one PSO secretly buys up a couple DROs and watchdog companies, what happens?"

 Every time the DRO pronounces an unfair judgement, people talk.
 Word spreads.
 Again, remember, in a State-less society, reputation has much more currency than it does in a system where powerful corporations can rely on the State to fight competition.
 "Free Market" doesn't just mean "free to make profits"; it means "free to make profits and losses".
 It means the customer truly is king.

 Another popular question: "What about criminals?
 With no police, criminals will do as they please.
 Voluntaryism assumes people will behave like angels."
 The second video answers this question.